aardappel/lobster/docs/source/implementation.md

 `cmake -DLOBSTER_TOCPP=ON -DCMAKE_BUILD_TYPE=Release ../..` will automatically
 substitute the compiled lobster main program.
 Build with `make -j8` or similar.

-For Emscripten, there's a `lobster_cppout` make target that works similar to the WebAssembly mode described below.
+For Emscripten, there's a `cpp` make target that works similar to the WebAssembly mode described below.

 Compiling Lobster code to WebAssembly
 -------------------------------------
-Note: this is about *generating wasm code from lobster bytecode* directly.
+This mode *generates wasm code from lobster bytecode* directly.
+It is otherwise very similar to the C++ mode, but generates Wasm without the help of LLVM.
-If you just want to build the bytecode interpreter for wasm, see the "WebAssembly / Emscripten" section above.
+There is not any particular reason to use this mode other than curiosity, since you still need to compile the rest of the runtime with LLVM, so it isn't actually any faster to build, and may be slightly slower to run (since LLVM optimizes more aggressively).

 Similarly to compiling to C++, with `--wasm` the compiler with generate `dev/emscripten/compiled_lobster_wasm.o` file, from e.g.